-- Numbers of civilians, segregated by gender and age; - Ethnicity, religions and political affiliations; - Type of settlement town, village, farming communities etc.; - Identification of facilities of tactical importance, such as hospitals, schools, water points, etc.; - Self-protection mechanisms, as communities have had to protect themselves before the deployment of peacekeeping missions and therefore often have existing mechanisms that peacekeepers can tap into and strengthen; - Historical background of violence committed and suffered, as feuds with other civilian populations can provide an indication of future violence.
+- Numbers of civilians, segregated by gender and age; - Ethnicity, religions and political affiliations and the physical boundaries between each one of these groupings; - Type of settlement town, village, farming communities etc.; - Identification of facilities of tactical importance, such as hospitals, schools, water points, etc.; - Self-protection mechanisms, as communities have had to protect themselves before the deployment of peacekeeping missions and therefore often have existing mechanisms that peacekeepers can tap into and strengthen; - Historical background of violence committed and suffered, as feuds with other civilian populations can provide an indication of future violence.

-Additionally, identification of civilian leaders at the local level is an important step in this process to gather information, generate respect and cooperation, and manage expectations.
+Additionally, identification of civilian leaders at the local level is an important step in this process to gather information, generate confidence, respect and cooperation, and manage expectations.